shuklasp10/concepts/CSS.md

 - width in percentage can be applied to child even parent width is not set. since by default width is 100%.
 - height in precentage can not be applied to child if parent height is not set.
+- `verticle-align` property is used to align two elements vertically

 ## padding, border & margin